Parker-Isaacson/Render.md/README.md

 - All elements that start a line must be followed by a space, and have no spaces before them.
 - No nesting is allowed.
 - Horizontal Rules must be the only elemet on a line, other text in the line will be ignored.
+- Heading ID's must be at the end of the line.

 ## Adjustments